PAIDiPaidThis.com

 Is airflow or ultrasonic cleaning worth the extra?

 Airflow polishing removes staining from tea, coffee and smoking more effectively than a standard polish, so it can be worth it if you have visible stains.
-If your teeth are already fairly clean, a normal scale and polish is usually enough.
+If your teeth are already fairly clean, a normal scale and polish is usually enough, and skipping the upgrade is an easy way to keep the bill down.

 Can I just skip the hygienist to save money?

 You can, but untreated tartar and gum disease can lead to far more expensive problems later, such as fillings, gum treatment or lost teeth.
-Regular cleaning is usually cheaper in the long run than fixing the damage.
+Regular cleaning is usually cheaper in the long run than fixing the damage, so skipping it tends to cost more, not less, over time.